pointfreeco/swift-issue-reporting/Sources/IssueReporting/Documentation.docc/Articles/GettingStarted.md

 // ...
 ```

-By default, [`reportIssue`](<doc:reportIssue(_:fileID:filePath:line:column:)>) will trigger an
+By default, this will trigger an unobtrusive, purple runtime warning when running your app in Xcode
-unobtrusive, purple runtime warning when running your app in Xcode (simulator and device):
+(simulator and device):

 ![A purple runtime warning in Xcode showing that an issue has been reported.](runtime-warning)

-This provides a very visible way to see when an issue has occurred in your application without
+This provides a very visual way to see when an issue has occurred in your application without
-stopping the app's execution and interrupting your workflow.
+stopping the app's execution or interrupting your workflow.

 The [`reportIssue`](<doc:reportIssue(_:fileID:filePath:line:column:)>) tool can also be customized
 to allow for other ways of reporting issues.
 It can be configured to trigger a breakpoint if you